-Jetson Xavier

-The Jetson series is an AI computer board that can be mounted on relatively small mobile devices such as robots, drone, security cameras developed by Nvidia.
-The latest model "Jetson Xavier" has the 512 core Volta Tensor GPU and theoretically gained 20 times the performance of the conventional model TX 2.

 RESULTS

 Preliminary Results

 We manually labeled streetlights and label areas from landscape images taken from the in-vehicle camera as training data.
-In order to analyze the recognition accuracy, we labeled three different types of street lamp.
-For labeling, we used software named labelimg.
-An example of labeling is shown below.
+In order to analyze the recognition accuracy, we labeled three different types of streetlights.

+.

 Expected Results

 The expected result is to realize character detection with high precision so that robots can recognize signs and signs in the real world.
-This time we limited it to character detection on a cylinder, but in the future we would like to consider a method to predict a three dimensional shape from a photograph and reshape it on a plane.
+This time we limited it to character detection on a cylinder, but in the future, we would like to consider a method to predict a three-dimensional shape from a photograph and reshape it on a plane.

 CONCLUSION AND RECOMMENDATIONS

 Conclusion

 We have proposed a method to recognize character strings on a cylinder surface from photographs using deep learning.
+In particular, this study focused on detecting streetlight and read the character on it.
+We have labeled the images.
 Deep learning has the power to solve the problems that we have not accomplished so far and will continue to be applied in various fields from now on.

+Future Work

+In the near future, the resolution of the photo will be improved and vividly reflect objects far away.
+Object detection technology will exceed the human cognitive ability.
+Then the object detection technology will exceed the human cognitive ability.
+I hope that this research contributes to improving those technology.

 REFERENCES